vexx-sm/TF2-Team-Radar/README.md

 4. **Extras**:
    - The radar's position can be adjusted per player or toggled on/off through `!radar`.
 (Saved between sessions)
-   - A Config file to adjust the plugin's core settings. (colors, update interval, area covered, radar scale)
+   - A Config file to adjust the plugin's core settings. (default colors, update interval, area covered, radar scale)
-   - Admins can reload the config on-the-fly with `!reloadradar` or through the radar menu.
+   - Admins can reload the config on-the-fly with `!reloadradar` or through the `!radar` menu.
-   - Admins can toggle the visibility of disguised enemy Spies.
+   - Admins can toggle the visibility of disguised enemy Spies on the radar.
    - Colors are customizable per player.
 (Saved between sessions)